 Now it’s locally owned and operated in a quiet residential area.
 It’s separated from the owner’s main house and is an ultra-romantic getaway for anyone on their Banff honeymoon.
 There’s a cast iron gas stove, as well as WiFi and a flat screen TV.
 A delicious breakfast is served every morning.
 And there is a kitchenette in here in case you want to save money in Banff and eat in.

 Another great Alberta cabin rental is Storm Mountain Lodge.
 Storm Mountain Lodge has some of the best cabins in Banff National Park.
 If you’re a true outdoor lover who enjoys the experience of removing yourself from everyone and everything, a cabin in the forest offers a true outdoor escape, and Storm Mountain Lodge has one that’ll meet all your backcountry needs.

 Situated halfway between Banff town and Lake Louise, the remote location of this lodge means you are far from the crowds but close to the things that matter most – mountains, forests, and stunning beauty.

 If you expect modern amenities, this might not be the place for you.
-However, if being disconnected from Wi-Fi, phones, televisions, and all those other modern annoyances is more your style, you won’t find any of those things here.
+However, if being disconnected from Wi-Fi, phones, televisions, and all those other modern annoyances are more your style, you won’t find any of those things here.

-What you’ll find are cozy cabins with wood-burning fireplaces and full bathrooms, and a lounge serving authentic Canadian dishes made with organic ingredients, homemade desserts, and Canadian wine.
+What you’ll find are cozy cabins with wood-burning fireplaces and full bathrooms and a lounge serving authentic Canadian dishes made with organic ingredients, homemade desserts, and Canadian wine.